pure-data/externals-howto/README.rst

 The next two arguments define the constructor and destructor of the class.

-Whenever a class object is created in a Pd patch, the class constructor ``(t_newmethod)helloworld_new`` instantiates the object and initialises the data space.
+Whenever a class object is created in a Pd patch, class constructor ``(t_newmethod)helloworld_new`` instantiates the object and initialises the data space.